CompPhysics/MachineLearningMSU/README.md

 ### Venue: Facility of Rare Isotope Beams and National Superconducting Cyclotron Laboratory, 640 S. Shaw Lane, Michigan State University, East Lansing, 48824 Michigan

 All learning material and teaching schedule pertinent to the course is avaliable at this GitHub address.
 A simple _git clone_ of the material gives you access to all lecture notes and program examples.
 Similarly, running a _git pull_ gives you immediately the latest updates.
+For an easy visualization of the learning material (html, jupyter-notebooks or plain pdf files), see https://compphysics.github.io/MachineLearningMSU/doc/web/course.html

 ## Course content